htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`KILL`
     A boolean expression that, when ``True``, causes HTCondor to immediately stop the execution of a vacating job, without delay.
-The job is hard-killed, so any attempt by the job to checkpoint or clean up will be aborted.
+The job is hard-killed, so any attempt by the job to clean up will be aborted.
 This expression should normally be ``False``.
     When desired, it may be used to abort the graceful shutdown of a job earlier than the limit imposed by ``MachineMaxVacateTime``